Junk Vehicle and Boat/RV Disposal Program

 If you are not the legal landowner, then please have the legal landowner initiate the procedure to remove the vehicle.

 The disposal fee will be determined by the recreational vehicle weight and charged at $105 per ton.
 A single $36 “hard to handle” fee will also be charged for the refrigerator-freezer and/or air conditioning unit.
-Payments can be made by check, credit, or debit cards.
+Payments can be made by check, credit, or debit cards (Visa, Mastercard, or Discover.
+American Express is not accepted).
 Cash payments will not be accepted.

 Is the boat / RV registered in your name?

 - Yes - I am the property owner and I have the title to the boat/ RV:

 - Please fill out the RV / Boat Disposal Appointment Request Form.